xuerin/easyalgorithmictrading/README.md

 # Time Series Analysis

 Python code for implementing statistical tests that identify price series that possess trending, mean-reverting, or geometric Brownian motion (GBM)/random walk behavior.
-Interpretation of the tests are quotes from *Successful Algorithmic Trading* by Michael L. Halls-Moore.
+Interpretation of the tests are quotes from *Successful Algorithmic Trading* by Michael L. Halls-Moore, except for everything in the Cointegrated Augmented Dickey-Fuller Test.
+The two stocks he used were delisted and the two new stocks I picked look cointegrable but they actually fail the test. :(

 ---